 [Section 41E inserted by No. 24 of 1987 s.
 8 3; amended by No. 17 of 1993 s.
-13 6; No. 73 of 1995 s.
+13 7; No. 73 of 1995 s.
 41.]

 41F.
-Postponement of effect of general valuation
+Postponing adoption of general valuation

 (1) Notwithstanding that a notice may have been published under section 21 of the Valuation of Land Act 1978 requiring the Corporation to use the valuations included in a general valuation of land within a valuation district for assessing any charge by way of a rate, where the Corporation is of the opinion that the information contained in the valuation roll for the district, or a valuation roll for any other district in which the charge is to apply, available to the Corporation pursuant to section 28 of that Act as at 31 March in any year is insufficient for the purpose of enabling the Corporation to obtain the comprehensive information necessary to enable charges for the forthcoming year to be made on a basis of valuations different from those then shown in the records of the Corporation, the Minister, by notice published in the Government Gazette, may authorise the Corporation —